-The Raspberry Pi does not come with a user guide, but in this book you'll learn step-by-step how to get the most out of your mini-computer quickly.
-You'll learn not only how the Pi's hardware works in principle but also how to run different operating systems and use the Pi for special purposes such as turning it into a multimedia center.
+The Raspberry Pi doesn't come with a user guide, but in this book you'll learn step by step how to get the most out of your mini-computer quickly.
+You'll learn how the Pi's hardware works, as well as how to run different operating systems and use the Pi for special purposes, such as turning it into a multimedia center.